SemanticModeling/SemanticModels/README.md

-# UMLProfile
+# Semantic Models
-UML Profile for semantic modeling
+A resource for UML based semantic models